 7. Mental high sensitivity

-These children also have a high level of sensitivity to physical stimuli like sound, sight, touch, or smell as well as emotional stimuli.
+These children also have a high level of sensitivity to physical stimuli like sound, sight, touch, smell, and emotional stimuli.
 They also have a hard time regulating those feelings.

 8. Anger management issues